Skip to main content

 šŸ‘‰ When the script loading the tag is appended dynamically to your page on the client side (e.g., by a front-end framework), it may be acceptable to load it without the async attribute since its insertion is guaranteed to be performed after your DOMContentLoaded has been fired.

-However, dynamic insertion will negatively impact the PageWorkers tag load speed since it will load later than your other resources.
+However, dynamic insertion will negatively impact the Botify JS snippet load speed since it will load later than your other resources.
 This method is more commonly used on SPAs, which rely heavily on JavaScript sources being loaded and executed first.

-You can either install the PageWorkers tag at the top level of your application so it will be applied to all its pages, or add it to a specific subset of its pages.
+You can either install the Botify snippet at the top level of your application so it will be applied to all its pages, or add it to a specific subset of its pages.

-šŸ‘‰ We recommend adding the tag globally at the top level of your application so it is always loaded and executed on all pages.
+šŸ‘‰ We recommend adding the snippet globally at the top level of your application so it is always loaded and executed on all pages.

-As outlined above, you can load the tag with different priorities in your webpage.
+As outlined above, you can load the snippet with different priorities in your webpage.
 In the framework-specific articles, we respect the recommendations established here, constrained by each framework's possibilities.

 See also: